How Often To Brush Teeth With Braces and Keep Them Cavity-Free

 Consistent professional care ensures your teeth and gums stay healthy throughout your treatment.

-Follow your orthodontist’s recommendations for brushing and flossing to achieve optimal oral care with braces.
+Follow your orthodontist’s recommendations for brushing and flossing to achieve the best oral care while wearing braces.

 👨⚕️ Conclusion